 - MD(N) or NMD, naturopathic doctors

-You qualify when you have a diagnosis of one of the state-approved medical conditions.
+You qualify to receive your MMJ Card when you have a diagnosis of one of the state-approved medical conditions.
 These conditions include:

 - Human Immunodeficiency Virus (HIV)